mohamedyanis/elearning_website/README.md

 # Elearning WebSite
+Because of this situation 'COVID19' I made This Web Site <br>
 Elearning website for my university (online courses)<br>
 I made this website with html, css, JS and Bootstrap<br>
 The main is the <a href='https://github.com/mohamedyanis/elearning_website/blob/master/index.html'>index file</a><br>